 Interim Associate Commissioner

 Community Colleges, State Universities, Executive Office of Education

-While the DHE has long collected data from the Commonwealth’s 29 public colleges and universities and used analysis of this data to report on institutional performance and shape policy, developments in technology in recent years have opened up possibilities to transform data collection, institutional research, and analysis to be more nimble, accessible and expansive than ever before.
+While DHE has long collected data from the Commonwealth’s 29 public colleges and universities and used analysis of this data to report on institutional performance and shape policy, developments in technology in recent years have opened up possibilities to transform data collection, institutional research, and analysis to be more nimble, accessible, and expansive than ever before.
 DHE, working in partnership with the Executive Office of Education (EOE), the community colleges’ and state universities’ Partnership to Advance Collaboration and Efficiencies (PACE), and the public campuses, is investing in the modernization of our data and analytics systems to build a shared and improved resource to generate more useful research and analyses for and within the Massachusetts public higher education system.